Choosing a Muslim Counsellor / Therapist

 Membership of professional bodies – You should choose a counsellor who is a member of BACP or UKCP.
 Both bodies have minimum standards that their members must satisfy with BACP being the most important professional organisation for accreditation as a counsellor.
 They also have an ethical framework that members have to adhere to.
 Other organisations are not as stringent in their requirements.

-Insurance – All professional counsellors need liability insurance.
+Insurance – All professional Therapists need liability insurance.
 It’s advisable to avoid those who don’t have this.

 Convenience – To build a relationship with your counsellor you’ll probably be attending weekly sessions, so you might want a counsellor you can travel to easily or perhaps telephone/ Skype counselling might be more convenient?
 Also check out parking – you don’t want to hunt for parking space.